AaronTraas/Notes/Recipes/Sangria.md

 This makes about 1L of sangria.
 It is best made at least 12 hours in advance.
 It will remain good to drink for a couple days after mixing.

+Original recipe from [austinvn](https://github.com/austinvn), who has excellent taste in food and drink.

 ## Ingredients:

 - 750 ml bottle of robust red wine